adambard/learnxinyminutes-docs/scala.html.markdown

 */

-// Everything is an object, including a function type these in the repl:
+// Everything is an object, including a function.
+Type these in the REPL:

 7 // results in res30: Int = 7 (res30 is just a generated var name for the result)